dev-sigo/my_spooky_cozy_haven/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details
+This project is licensed under the MIT License, see the [LICENSE](LICENSE.txt) file for details

 ## 📢 Acknowledgments